branberry/branberry/README.md

 I've also been working in serverless environments, and with AWS Lambda functions in particular.

+I also started working on a blog site as a subdomain for my primary website at blog.lostcoding.com.
+Like most of my projects, though, I've let this one go by the wayside for a bit...
+Ha!
+I'm hoping to get back into this one soon and spend some more time putting it together.

 <!--
 **wowbob396/wowbob396** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.